SheCodesAus/what_is_git/readme.md

 ---

-Let's send all our changes up to Github, so that it contains a backup of all the work we've done so far.
+Let's send all our changes up to GitHub, so that it contains a backup of all the work we've done so far.

 The command for that is easy: